aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2022/aspose-html-for-net-22-5-release-notes/_index.md

 In this release, we have improved various parts of the parsing and rendering algorithms, here are some of them:

 * Improved handling of Combining Diacritical Marks for Symbols.
-Now it is better to choose a font for this Unicode character range .
+This will allow you to more accurately select the font for this range of Unicode characters.
 * Improved the processing of the XPath Query.
 * Added (X)HTML to (X)HTML conversion.
 This will allow you to convert documents from one format to another more flexibly.
 * Improved the performance of the table treatment algorithm.